webpack/webpack.js.org/src/content/concepts/module-federation.md

 ## Concept goals

-- It should be possible to expose and use any module type that webpack supports
+- It should be possible to expose and use any module type that webpack supports.
-- Chunk loading should load everything needed in parallel (web: single round-trip to server)
+- Chunk loading should load everything needed in parallel (web: single round-trip to server).
 - Control from consumer to container
-    - Overriding modules is a one-directional operation
+    - Overriding modules is a one-directional operation.
-    - Sibling containers cannot override each other's modules
+    - Sibling containers cannot override each other's modules.
-- Concept should be environment-independent
+- Concept should be environment-independent.
-    - Usable in web, Node.js, etc
+    - Usable in web, Node.js, etc.
+- Relative and absolute request in shared:
+    - Will always be provided, even if not used.
+    - Will resolve relative to `config.context`.
+    - Does not use a `requiredVersion` by default.
+- Module requests in shared:
+    - Are only provided when they are used.
+    - Will match all used equal module requests in your build.
+    - Will provide all matching modules.
+    - Will extract `requiredVersion` from package.json at this position in the graph.
+    - Could provide and consume multiple different version when you have nested node_modules.
+- Module requests with trailing `/` in shared will match all module requests with this prefix.

 ## Use cases